 Viridor, the plant’s operator, says export of heat from the facility is around five times more energy efficient than its electricity generation.
 It will have the capacity to heat new homes and commercial buildings at Marsh Barton as well as those planned as part of the South West Exeter development.

 The councils say that the network would reduce carbon emissions from the proposed new homes by up to 2,500 tonnes of CO2 equivalent each year, compared with every home instead using gas-fired domestic boilers.
-This figure does not, however, account for the carbon emissions generated by the waste incinerator, which were over 29,000 tonnes of CO2 equivalent a year in 2017 according to a University of Exeter study.
+This figure does not, however, account for the carbon emissions generated by the waste incinerator, which were nearly 51,000 tonnes of CO2 equivalent a year in 2018 according to the Department for Business, Energy & Industrial Strategy.

 No consideration appears to have been given to the possibility of other sources of heat being used to supply the network in future, apparently committing the city to high impact waste incineration for another thirty years.
 A wide range of heat sources are used to power the thousands of such heating networks in use around the world, many of which are truly low or zero carbon.
 These include geothermal and solar energy and heat pumps in a variety of configurations.
 Denmark is expected to use renewable sources for all its energy by 2050.